pods-framework/pods/readme.txt

 * Color Picker - Choose colors, because colors are great
 * Yes / No - You can't really go wrong with a checkbox, but we've added a few charms to make it stand out
 * File / Image / Video - Upload new media or select from existing ones with our Media Library integration, or use a simple uploader, your choice
+* Avatars - Upload new media or select from existing ones, automatically integrates with get_avatar calls for Users extended by Pods
-* Relationships - Relate any item, to any item of any WP object type or another Pod
+* Relationships - Relate any item, to any item of any WP object type, another Pod, or a custom user-defined list

 = Easily display your content =
 There are several ways to get Pods data to show up throughout your site, but with any WP object type you create or extend with Pods, you can use all of the functions and methods you're already used to -- out of the box!